 Most Adjustable Rate Mortgages are capped, so they can't go up over a certain amount in a given period.
 Your ARM may feature a cap on interest rate variances over the course of a year.
 For example: no more than a couple percent per year, even though the index the rate is based on goes up by more than two percent.
 Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount the monthly payment can increase in a given period.
 Almost all ARMs also cap your interest rate over the duration of the loan.

 ARMs usually start out at a very low rate that may increase as the loan ages.
 You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
+With these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust.
-These types of ARMs are best for people who plan to move or sell their home before the loan adjusts.
+These types of ARMs are best for people who plan to move or sell their home before the introductory rate expires.

 You might choose an Adjustable Rate Mortgage to take advantage of a very low initial rate and count on moving, refinancing or simply absorbing the higher rate after the initial rate expires.
-ARMs are risky when property values go down and borrowers can't sell their home or refinance.
+ARMs can be risky when property values go down and borrowers can't sell their home or refinance.

 Have questions about mortgage loans?
 Call us at (303) 650-9400.
 We answer questions about different types of loans every day.